 BURST of sunshine in the money market is A the harbinger of a change in commerce, and we have promises of a brilliant change in the aspect of next session in Parliament.
 There will indeed be some substitutions of members, even if we do not have a general dissolution.
 Mr. COBDEN has retreated to his Sussex estate, apparently for life; he disclaims the West Riding any further.
-He contents himself with writing general letters of advice to his beloved countrymen, this time endorsing President PIERCE's insidious proposal to sarm our marine on the strength of humanity secured to private property at sea.
+He contents himself with writing general letters of advice to his beloved countrymen, this time endorsing President PLERCE's insidious proposal to disarm our marine on the strength of humanity secured to private property at sea.
 Mr. BRIGHT, too, is off in the far East, touring it.
 Lord PAL-MERSTON will enter the House of Commons virtually, if not legally, as the Member for Manchester, with Sir John PAKINGTON as his colleague!
-COCKBURN being removed to the celestial region of the Common Pleas, will most likely be replaced by Mr. WEGUELIN, a bank director and Russia merchant, of high probity.
+COCKBURN being removed to the celestial region. of the Common Pleas, will most likely be replaced by Mr. WEGUELIN, a bank director and Russia merchant, of high probity.

 The impression that the peace will not again be interrupted strengthens, although we have no positive evidence or guarantee.
-The reports of a 'second Congress' gain ground, still without any authenticity.
-Russia has been said to have entirely of the same mind. given up the Bolgrad point; but all that we are certain of is, the strong desire of each party in the system of European Governments to keep the peace,---if possible to retain or gain its own objects, but whether gaining or losing, to keep the peace.
+The reports of any authenticity.
+Russia has been said to have given up the Bolgrad point; but all that we are certain of is, the strong desire of each party in the system of European Governments to keep objects, but whether gaining or losing, to keep the peace.
 All sides have something to lose, should there be a more general conflict.
-The ingenious but precarious arrangements which have been patched up in Constantinople, where AALI PACHA goes in and out of office according to the greater strength of aboriginal Turkish punctilio or STRATFORD DE REDCLIFFE ascendancy, show the card-building nature of the 'settlements' in Europe.
-Anything like a popular movement would soon replace these court manœuvres by stronger measures.
+The ingenious but precarious arrangements which have been patched up in Constantinople, where AALI PACHA goes in and out of office according to the greater strength of aboriginal Turkish punctilio or STRATFORD DE REDCLIFFE ascendancy, show the card-building nature of the 'settlements' in would soon replace these court manœuvres by stronger measures.
 There is a territorial laim dispute between the Danish Government and Holstein-Holstein relying on its German affinities.
-The Spanish Court is patching up intermarriages between the reigning line and the line of DON CARLOS-a marriage between the grandchildren evident, that the Government seeks to strengthen its outer alliances in all directions.
+The Spanish Court is patching up intermarriages between the reigning line and the line of DON CARLOS-a marriage between the grandchildren

+France, the popular discontent is becoming so evident, that the Government seeks to strengthen its outer alliances in all directions.
 Hence, probably, the continued equivocation of language in which the representatives of its several Ministerial parties speak.